 Make sure the butter is at room temperature; cold butter will cause the buttercream to have a curdled appearance.
-Use with the Gingerbread Town-Square Cake.
+Use this to make our Gingerbread Town-Square Cake.

 - Yield: Makes 14 1/2 cups